bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 expected in cartesian coordinates according to the `EEGCoordinateSystem` and `EEGCoordinateSystemUnits` fields in `*_coordsystem.json`. **If an `*_electrodes.tsv` file is specified, a [`*_coordsystem.json`](./03-electroencephalography.md#coordinate-system-json-document-coordsystem-json) file MUST be specified as well**.
-The order of the required fields in the `*_electrodes.tsv` file MUST be as listed below.
+The order of the required columns in the `*_electrodes.tsv` file MUST be as listed below.

 MUST be present: